AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 >[!NOTE]
 >
->For linear allocation, [!DNL Analytics] attributes success events equally across all eVar values within a single visit, so use linear allocation with an eVar expiration of "Visit."
+>For linear allocation, [!DNL Analytics] attributes success events equally across all [!DNL eVar] values within a single visit, so use linear allocation with an [!DNL eVar] expiration of "Visit."
 For advertising, however, the use of linear attribution leads to allocation that is not truly linear and to less-than-ideal reporting.
 For example, if a visitor interacts with three ads before converting in three separate visits, only the ad seen in the last visit is attributed to the conversion, not all three ads.
 >
 >In addition, switching conversion allocation to or from "Linear" prevents historical data from displaying, which can can lead to misstated data in reports.
-For example, linear allocation might divide revenue across a number of different eVar values.
+For example, linear allocation might divide revenue across a number of different [!DNL eVar] values.
 If you change allocation to "Most Recent," then 100% of that revenue becomes associated with the most recent single value.
 This association can lead you to incorrect conclusions.
 >
 >To prevent confusion, [!DNL Analytics] makes historical data unavailable in the reporting interface.
-You can view the historical data if you change the eVar back to the initial allocation setting, although you should not change eVar allocation settings simply to access historical data.
-Adobe recommends using a new eVar when you want to apply a new allocation setting for data that's already being recorded, rather than changing allocation settings for an eVar that already has a significant amount of historical data.
+You can view the historical data if you change the [!DNL eVar] back to the initial allocation setting, although you should not change [!DNL eVar] allocation settings simply to access historical data.
+Adobe recommends using a new [!DNL eVar] when you want to apply a new allocation setting for data that's already being recorded, rather than changing allocation settings for an [!DNL eVar] that already has a significant amount of historical data.

 See a list of [!DNL Analytics] attribution models and their definitions at [https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/attribution/models.html](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/attribution/models.html).